-3. A Window-based Java Application:
+2. A Window-based Java Application:

 Below is the bare bones of a Java application that opens a window.
 The application extends JFrame which is part of the swing API.
-See pages 503-507 fourth (starting 613 in fifth; 515 in sixth) edition of Java text.
+See pages 515 and on of Java text.

 '''

 import java.awt.;

 import java.awt.event.;

 import javax.swing.;

-public class LJ3Ex3 extends JFrame {
+public class Lab3Ex2 extends JFrame {

-public LJ3Ex3()
+// A constructor

-{
+public Lab3Ex2() {

 // super must be first line in constructor

+'''

+'''

-super( "Window for LJ3Ex3" ); // title for window
+super("Window for Lab3Ex2"); // title for window

-}

-public static void main( String args[] )

-{

-LJ3Ex3 w = new LJ3Ex3();

 // code to handle window event to allow proper "Close"

-w.addWindowListener(
+addWindowListener(

 new WindowAdapter() {

-public void windowClosing( WindowEvent e )
+public void windowClosing(WindowEvent e) {

-{

-System.exit( 0 );
+System.exit(0);

 }

-}

 );

 // set size of window in pixels

-w.setSize( 600, 400 );

-w.setVisible( true );
+setSize(600, 400);

+// set window to visibile

+setVisible(true);

 }

+public static void main(String args[]) {

+// create object w and call the constructor

+Lab3Ex2 w = new Lab3Ex2();

 }

 '''

-Since JFrame is the superclass to LJ3Ex3, the method super() passes the string to JFrame's constructor.
+Since JFrame is the superclass to Lab3Ex2, the method super() passes the string to JFrame's constructor.
 If you invoke a super() method, it MUST be the first line in a constructor.

-Note that the structure of the program uses the common design pattern described in last week's Exercise.
+Note that the structure of the program uses the common design pattern described in Lab 2.
 We told you we would use it!

 Don't try to understand the addWindowListener code.
 It is needed for the window to close when the user selects "Close" from the standard CDE menu.
-If you must know, see pages 501-513 fourth (475-482 in fifth; 1011 in sixth) edition of Java text.
+If you must know, see page 1011 of Java text.